Woodleaf (Master of the House)

 Macy: Can people get in touch with you by writing to Cracky?

 Woodleaf: Cracky thinks he is too good to answer his fan mail.
 He is always claiming that he is always on a vacation somewhere, so his excuse is that he is never home.
 But in truth I keep him here in a cage with me, and he never gets to go anywhere.
 That is why his Instagram is so uninspired.
-One would think if he was at all these places he would have an International Instagram of worldly photos.
+One would think if he was at all these places he traveled to, he would have an International Instagram of worldly photos.
 Most of his photos are still shots of his books as a way to promote his terrible writing about nuts and sunflower seeds.
 I have no idea why he wants an Instagram, it’s so boring.

 Instagram: Woodleaf, we are sorry to interrupt you, but Instagram is not boring.
 We may be slightly uninspired, but we are fixing that.
 We now demand that all of our users don’t just post vanity photos of themselves, their lives and their pets, but tell stories.
 This new story concept will take us to the top, and will allow us to crush our rival Pinterest.